ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 Alternatively, click the **More** menu in the VMware Cloud Director tenant portal and select **Data Protection with Veeam**.

-Contact IBM Support if you do not see the **Data Protection with Veeam** option.
+If you do not see the **Data Protection with Veeam** option, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 In the subject for your issue, include **Request Veeam Self Service Portal for my Organization** and include your Organization ID and virtual data center name in your issue description.
-For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}

 ### Limitations for Veeam Availability Suite